Updated: April 6, 2026 (October 19, 2024)

 Windows generally refers to Microsoft’s family of OSs.
 The Windows client OS runs on devices including desktops, laptops, tablets, and all-in-one devices to allow a user to access productivity and other applications.

-Product: Windows client OS Overview
+Product: Windows client OS product

-Licensing: Windows Client OS Edition Packaging
+LicensingWindows Client OS Edition Packaging

 Servicing and Support

 The Windows client OS follows Microsoft’s Modern Lifecycle.
 This Modern Lifecycle only provides support for current versions of software or online services.
-As shown in Fig. 1, under the current Modern Lifecycle, Windows client OS Enterprise and Education versions qualify for 36 months (about three years).
+As shown in fig. 1, under the current Modern Lifecycle, Windows client OS Enterprise and Education versions qualify for 36 months (about three years).
+Combinations of Windows, Office, and Office 365 each have their own end-of-support dates, and most organizations require a supported Windows 11 version to retain support for them (see the chart “Windows and Office Supportability Matrix”).

 Atlas Members have full access